 The search screen, pictured above, appears when you do your first search.
 By default, Confluence will search all content across your Confluence site, including all spaces, mail archives, attachments and all other content types.

 On the left of the screen are options which allow you to tailor (filter) the search results.

 - Type – Restrict your search results to a particular content type (pages, blog posts, comments, etc).

 - Last modified – Restrict your search results to content updated within a particular period of time (within the previous 24 hours, within a week, within a month, or within a year).

-- Space – Restrict your search results to a particular space, or to your favourite spaces, site spaces or personal spaces.
+- Space – Restrict your search results to a particular space, your favourite spaces, or choose from a list of suggested spaces.
 You can also set an option to include archived spaces.
 (See Archiving a Space.)

 - By – Restrict your search results to content last modified by a particular person.
 You can start typing the person's username or part of their name into the text box as follows: